 Serbia Besieges Vidin: Second Balkan War Intensifies

-Serbian forces surrounded the Bulgarian city of Vidin during the Second Balkan War, trapping its defenders in a siege that ended only when an armistice halted fighting across the region.
-The brief conflict exposed the fragility of Balkan alliances and reshuffled territorial boundaries that would fuel resentments leading to World War I.
+Serbian forces besieged the Bulgarian city of Vidin during the Second Balkan War, trapping its garrison in a siege that ended only when an armistice halted fighting across the region.
+The brief but vicious conflict, fought between former allies who had jointly defeated the Ottoman Empire just months earlier, exposed the fragility of Balkan alliances and reshuffled territorial boundaries across southeastern Europe.
+The resentments generated by the war's territorial settlements directly contributed to the tensions that ignited World War I the following year.

 Two thousand armed vigilantes wearing white armbands swept through Bisbee at dawn, rounding up miners from their homes.